 For "Course Design," we analyzed the results from the questionnaire survey given to the students during the JICA Evaluation Session on the final day of the course.
-For the "Course Contents," we analyzed the results from the questionnaire survey carried out in March 2018 by ICHARM.
+For the "Course Contents," we analyzed the results from the questionnaire survey conducted from time to time by ICHARM.